FAQ for users

 8. The comments indicate the required course of action.
-They also contain other information, e. g. about loop using, etc.
+They also contain other information e. g. looping etc.

-9. The ↓ symbol indicates downward movement of the fader.
+9. The ↓ symbol indicates a downward movement on the fader.
 Start lowering the fader at 06:11.0.

-10. The Х symbol shows the time when the track must stop playing.
-As a rule, the fader is already at the very bottom by this time.
-Therefore, from 06:11.0 to 06:14.0 the fader is smoothly lowered, and the track stops playing.
+10. The Х symbol shows the time when the track should stop playing.
+As a rule the fader is already at the very bottom by this time.
+Therefore from 06:11.0 to 06:14.0 the fader is smoothly lowered and the track stops playing.

 11. The scheme contains links to all tracks used in the mix.
 In order to open the link to a track, simply click on its title.

-By following all stamps in the scheme, you will be able to play the corresponding mix on your own, and it will sound as if performed by a professional.
+By following all timestamps and instructions in the scheme, you’ll be able to play this mix on your own and it’ll sound as if it’s performed by a professional.